Fireplace screens: safety and potentially very decorative

 In addition, there are also decorative fireplace screens or summer fireplace screens.
 These serve only to decorate the fireplace opening, and the size of the fireplace screen naturally does not play a role in that.

-- 3.the size of the fireplace;
+- The size of the fireplace;

-- 4.your taste or own preferences.
+- Your taste or own preferences.

 Kind of wood you burn

 Most old and antique fireplace screens are around 50 cm (19.7") tall, while the average fire height on andirons and grate or in a fire basket is about 10 cm (4") tall.
-This height of the fireplace screen is sufficient if well-dried (e.g. dried at least 2 years), slow-burning wood is burnt, such as beech, oak, and birch wood.
+This height of the fireplace screening for the fireplace is sufficient if well-dried (e.g. dried at least 2 years), slow-burning wood is burnt, such as beech, oak, and birch wood.
 Fast-burning wood types like spruce, pine, and poplar wood produce so many sparks that only a hermetic closure of the fireplace with the fire screen provides sufficient protection.

 Size and height of the fireplace fire